ylfas/3VV_demo/README.md

 # **Improved deeplabv3 model**
 ![image](https://github.com/ylfas/3VV_demo/assets/110209878/9b1a3e04-0306-4c80-bc49-0b527a39f7b2)  <br />

 * The second stage of our framework is a modified Deeplabv3 equipped with our novel AMFF module for instance segmentation of the three vessels.
 The AMMF’s architecture is illustrated.
-A cascade of ResNet34 [18] blocks are used to encode image features.
+A cascade of ResNet34 blocks are used to encode image features.
 To be concrete, the initial phase involves an initialization block, which consists of a 7x7 convolution with a stride of 2, a padding of 3, and a Batch Normalization (BN) layer.
-Foll

 ****
 # **Usage**

-## **For application:**
+## **For directing application:**

-### first detection
+### detection
 * python detect.py [--weights ./yolov5_detection/runs/train/exp/weight/best.pth] [--source ./dataset/test/] [--project ./3VV_demo/result/new_dataset/test/]

-### second segmention
+### segmention
 * python main_2th_stage.py [--arch deeplabv3_gai] [--dataset MyDataset] [--epoch 35] [--batch_size 16]
 * python trim_predict.py